trapmoneyrai/trapmoneyrai/README.md

 - 👋 Hi, I’m @trapmoneyrai.
-I'm not guvung out my name here yet - It's findable though so if that matters to you - you know where to find me.
+I'm not giving out my name here yet.
+It's easy to find though so if that matters to you - you know where to find me.
 I'm currently in South Africa.
 - 👀 I’m interested in music, graphic design, sports and a career in tech.
 - 🌱 I’m currently learning HTML/CSS/ JavaScript
 - 💞️ I’m looking to collaborate on nothing.
 I'm not there yet